AustinJansz/austinjansz.me/blogs/secure_deletion.md

 	- Secure Erase is a better alternative for flash deletion [3]
 - Should be used in conjunction with SFILL (apart of the same toolkit) to clear temporary copies of the files that were not securely deleted
 - Does not offer the same level of fine tuning as SCRUB
+- Cannot solely remove all remnants of data
+- Default mode is not secure enough for critical data removal and does not meet the standards of government organizations

+#### Impact

+SRM is a simple-to-use security tool that offers multiple modes for overwriting.
+This includes modes used by different government agencies and created by data scientists.
+With that said, securely deleting data from the source media does not guarantee complete due to data remnants that can be found in alternate file streams  [6].
+It has also been researched by Peter Gutmann that magnetic data storage can hold variations in magnetivity that could be used for data retrieval [4].
+With this information, SRM can take advantage of the modes created by Peter Gutmann to securely delete data from a storage device however this tool cannot be used to completely clear all traces found elsewhere in the system such as memory on temporary folders.
+Fortunately this is a part of a toolkit that offers tools to close these alternate data discovery methods making this a very secure tool when used for its designed purpose.

+#### Demonstation and Post-Operation Investigation

 ### SCRUB